mikelcaz/yagnislang/_posts/2019-04-19-first-bits.md

 ## Alignment considered harmful

-As I said in the part about the use of square brackets, I think both spaces and tabs don't do a very good job.
+As I said in the part about the use of curly brackets, I think both spaces and tabs don't do a very good job.
 But still, we need them.
 I won't start a crusade after deciding which one is the least bad option.
 It will be matter of each programmer's culture after all.
 I guess the compiler could emit a `warning` if you don't set which one will be used in the configuration file...
 Never mind.

 **But please**.
 Don't treat your code (or any other kind of _plain text_) as if it were punched in cards.